de-vnull/vnstat-on-merlin/README.md

 ### Notes about data use, units and monitoring ###

 * vnStat-on-Merlin uses the Entware version of vnStat, currently version 1.18.
 This is an older version of the application.
 Jack and I have been in correspondence with the author of the program and have been working to get the Entware version updated.
 This version has certain limitations, some described here: https://github.com/de-vnull/vnstat-on-merlin/blob/main/more-info.md .
-	- Primarily you should be aware that vnStat collects data in GiB/TiB, which is base-1024, whereas most ISPs track usage in GB/TB, which is base-1000.
+	- Primarily you should be aware that vnStat 1.18 collects data in GiB/TiB, which is base-1024, whereas most ISPs track usage in GB/TB, which is base-1000.
-        - The data-limit monitoring offered by vnStat-on-Merlin will do the calculation in GB/TB (base 1000), so you will notice a difference in the numbers reported in the charts vs the data-limit calculations.
+        - The data-limit monitoring offered by vnStat-on-Merlin (R1 and later) will do the calculation in GB/TB (base 1000), so you will notice a difference in the numbers reported in the charts vs the data-limit calculations.
-* vnStat-on-Merlin data-use and data-limit reporting should be considered a guide, an approximation of actual use. vnStat-reported totals may or may not match that reported by your provider, your cycle may start and stop on a different day of the month, a partial month (especially the first month) or the data use reported could be affected by variables such as hardware acceleration, settings that bypass the TCP/IP stack or as mundane as scheduled reboots. __You must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.__
+* vnStat-on-Merlin data-use and data-limit reporting __should be considered a guide__, an approximation of actual use. __vnStat-reported totals may or may not match that reported by your provider__, your cycle may start and stop on a different day of the month, a partial month (especially the first month) or the data use reported could be affected by variables such as hardware acceleration, settings that bypass the TCP/IP stack or as mundane as scheduled reboots. __You must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.__

 ### Version ###